-There have been no major operational viz. system or human, failures and financial losses incurred by the bank due to such failures during the reporting period.
-Only One OR Loss event with Gross Loss amounting to EUR 8.8k reported in Jun-18 relating to theft of cash in transit handled by Cash Management-vendor.
-However, the entire loss amount has been recovered from the vendor through their insurance and hence, the "Net OR Loss" stands 'Nil' for this OR event.
-No other OR events were reported for FY-18 b) Details of activities that have been outsourced together with parties and basis for payment for such services.
+There have been no major operational viz. system or human, failures and financial losses incurred by the Branch due to such failures during the reporting period.
+Two OR Loss events were reported during the period with total Gross Loss of EUR 16.03k.

+b) Details of activities that have been outsourced together with parties and basis for payment for such services.